ntiutiunnik/data-hub-adapter/README.md

-# The LAMA Adapter for Data Hub
+# Data Hub Adapter using REST API and Spring Boot